Board of Directors

 Director of Development

-A Maryland native, Dakota decided to spread her wings and attend the University of South Carolina where she earned a bachelor’s degree in Sport and Entertainment Management and a minor in Environmental Studies.
+Dakota Bierly is the Director of Development at Luke’s Wings.
+A Maryland native, Dakota attended the University of South Carolina where she earned a bachelor’s degree in Sport and Entertainment Management and a minor in Environmental Studies.

 She was introduced to Luke’s Wings in May of 2015.
-After learning about their mission and passion to support the military community, she knew there was no other choice but to join the team.
-Every day, she looks forward to contributing to a group of men and women who are proud to protect our country.
+After learning about their mission of supporting the military community, she knew there was no other choice but to join the team.
+Every day, she looks forward to supporting a group of men and women stand up to serve our country.

 Manager, Giving and Operations